evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 **You can set different thresholds**.
 You can specify a custom threshold as a [parameter](../customization/options-for-statistical-tests.md).
 {% endhint %}

-{% hint style="info" %}
+## Text Descriptors Drift

+![](../.gitbook/assets/reports/metric_text_descriptors_drift-min.png)

 **You can also check for drift in Text Descriptors**.
 There is an additional method that detects drift in Text Descriptors (such as text length, share of OOV words).
 This test is available as part of [Text Overview Preset](../presets/text-overview.md).
 You can also include it as a **TextDescriptorsDriftMetric()** in a custom Report, or in a Test Suite accordingly.
-{% endhint %}

-![](../.gitbook/assets/reports/metric_text_descriptors_drift-min.png)
+The descriptors are treated as tabular features.
+The default drift detection methods for tabular features apply.

 ## Embeddings